jundalisay/spblist/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 The idea of maximization has its origins in Newton's Calculus which in turn has its origins in Physics.
 Smith and Hume never mentioned maximization nor calculus anywhere in their writings on the political economy.
 In fact, The Wealth of Nations has no equations at all*!

-> *Instead of equality, equilibrium, equations, or 1 + 1 = 2, Smith makes extensive use of ratios, proportions, balance, or 2 : 2, as prices are psychological and not physical in nature.
+{{< f f="*Instead of equality, equilibrium, equations, or 1 + 1 = 2, Smith makes extensive use of ratios, proportions, balance, or 2 : 2, as prices are psychological and not physical in nature.
 We implement these ratios the most in our DCIT tool.
-This important difference is a reason why Smith and Hume's Political economy is to be regarded as a totally different science from current Economics.
+This important difference is a reason why Smith and Hume's Political economy is to be regarded as a totally different science from current Economics." >}}

 So how in the world did it enter and be so fundamental to Economics?